aleodoni/ansible-lab/README.md

 ## hello-world
 This simple playbook shows group and host vars

+## ping
+This playbook try to ping all hosts

 ## all-apt-update.yml
 This is your first real playbook.
 It updates the package list for all servers in your inventory (hosts).